JGASmits/regulatory-networks-in-epidermal-and-corneal-epithelia/README.md

 For regenerating all the figures from the manuscript, follow the subsequent steps:

-1. Download and pre-process all the ATAC, RNA, Chipseq (narrow) and Chispeq broad data using seq2science:
+1. Download and pre-process all the ATAC, RNA, Chipseq (narrow) and Chispeq broad data using seq2science (0.7.1).
+All necisary sample and config files are present in the respective 'data' folders.
+Change the path to the fastq directory and other settings where needed for your specific setup.
+For more information regarding running seq2science, see: https://github.com/vanheeringen-lab/seq2science